baranusluel/square-on/README.md

 # square-on
-Open-source version of Square Off, an automatic chess board
+Open-source version of Square Off, a chess board robot